bank-vaults/bank-vaults.dev/docs/mutating-webhook/_index.md

 weight: 300
 ---

+The mutating admission webhook injects (in a very non-intrusive way) an executable into containers of Deployments and StatefulSets.
+This executable can request secrets from Vault through special environment variable definitions.

+## How the webhook works

-The mutating admission webhook injects an executable to containers (in a very non-intrusive way) inside a Deployments/StatefulSets which than can request secrets from Vault through special environment variable definitions.
-The project is inspired by many, already existing projects (e.g.: `channable/vaultenv`, `hashicorp/envconsul`).
-The webhook checks if a container has environment variables defined in the following form, and reads the values for those variables directly from Vault during startup time:
+The webhook checks if a container has environment variables defined in the following formats, and reads the values for those variables directly from Vault during startup time.

 ```yaml
         env: